lhr-solar/Controls/README.md

 - **M2** is for the FSGP 2024 Solar Car
 - **M3** is for the FSGP 2025 Solar Car

-Intermediate version names usually refers to a major change that exists for the same vehicle, such as breaking API changes or a rearchitecture.
+Intermediate version names usually refer to a major change that exists for the same vehicle, such as breaking API changes or a rearchitecture.

 **[Back to top](#table-of-contents)**